DDD Tactics

 Stateless objects that perform Domain-specific operations that escape the boundary of the Aggregate.
 Based on their scope, there are two kinds:

-If communication is needed between Modules, the relevant Application Services should talk to one another and not directly to the Domain objects.
+If communication is needed between Modules, the Application Services should talk to one another Without accessing other Domain objects from different Modules.

 Domain Events